-This substance can be found as either a solid, or much more commonly a liquid form.
-The billions of tons of it found throughout the world are generally found in man-made reservoirs built to contain it.
-Unfortunately, these lined reservoirs are sometimes not enough to hold back the vast amount of toxic sludge they contain and have on occasion been breached, causing serious environmental disasters in the surrounding areas.
+This very basic substance can be found in either a solid or more commonly a liquid form.
+With billions of tons of this throughout the world it has come to rest in many man made reservoirs in order to contain it.
+Unfortunately, these lined reservoirs are not enough to hold back so much toxic sludge and have, on occasion, been breached, causing disasters and wreaking havoc wherever it touches.